 Frequently asked questions about debt counseling

 The amount does not matter.
 If your monthly income is not sufficient to meet all your obligations (rent, energy, living expenses, loan installments) over a longer period of time, this is referred to as over-indebtedness.
-If you are unable to overcome your over-indebtedness yourself, you should arrange a consultation with a debt advice center - even if you are only worried that your money will no longer be enough in the future.
+If you are unable to overcome your over-indebtedness yourself, you should arrange a consultation with a debt advice center - even if you are only worried that your money will not be enough in the future.

-The advice centers of welfare associations, local authorities and non-profit organizations advise consumers free of charge on all questions relating to debt.
+The advice centers of the welfare associations, local authorities and non-profit organizations advise consumers free of charge on all questions relating to debt.
 Ask your job center or social welfare office for contact details.

 As insolvency law is very complicated in many areas, the legislator has stipulated that a "suitable body" or a "suitable person" must accompany this attempt to reach an agreement.
 When applying for insolvency proceedings, this person must confirm that you have attempted to reach an agreement and that this attempt has failed.